 Learning at home resources for early learners

 Although ELC settings are now open again, you may still be looking for some ideas to keep your little ones occupied, happy and learning through play at home.

 If you’re looking for resources to help support your child’s learning at home, there are plenty of great ideas out there.
 All this information can feel a little overwhelming, so we’ve pulled together our top picks for great activities you can try at home with children in ELC and Primary 1.
 Remember, no one expects you to take the place of your child’s nursery practitioners or teachers!

 Learning through play

 Playing is the way that young children learn best.
 Encouraging them to play, and joining in when you have time, is one of the most important things you can do for them.
 Our page on helping your child through play has more information about this, and there are lots of ideas for play on our website too.
 You’ll find information for 1-3 year olds here, and for 4-8 year olds here.
-Our activities and games section also has ideas for playing at home and outdoors within the current coronavirus restrictions.
+You can find lots of ideas for games and activities to try indoors and outdoors here.

 E-Sgoil has created some great new interactive resources for early years including Dug’s Discovery Den, which encourages real-life play, movement, songs, stories and dance.

 Play Scotland’s Play Well Pack is full of suggestions, ideas and tips to support children’s play and learning at home.
 There are games and activities designed to suit children aged 3-6.

 The Virtual Nature School has created a learning pack to encourage your child to enjoy learning through play in the outdoors.
 This includes videos which explore a different theme every week, podcasts full of tips and ideas, a nature diary and ideas for how to structure your week.
 All this will be available through Facebook or on the Virtual Nature School website.